 Thanks to the Capacity view, you'll have the basis for a pragmatic discussion to answer the question: are we capable of carrying out the projects planned for this year, this semester, this quarter?

-The Capacity view will help you answer these questions, by team and for your entire organization.
+The Capacity view will help you answer these questions, team by team, and for your entire organization.

 Setting up a capacity system is often a cumbersome and time-consuming process.
 Maintaining it over time looks like an impossible task.